 - Please read the tips section below for extra information on how to make this recipe successfully & to avoid common bread making problems.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-We LOVE to hear from people who have enjoyed our recipes!!
 Jump to comments section

 Helpful Tips

-- The tips below are designed to help bread making “novices” and/or those who haven’t touched their bread machine or electric stand mixer in years.
+- The tips below are designed to help bread making “novices” and/or those who haven’t touched their bread machine in years.

-- As I said above, this multigrain bread recipe is a variation of our popular Bread Machine Multigrain Bread Recipe.
-We are taking the dough from the bread machine recipe and baking it in the oven (versus baking it in the bread machine).
-Oven baking provides a better loaf shape (no bread machine “block” shape), no bread machine mixing paddle “hole” and more baking options (i.e. addition of grain & egg wash on top or a butter basting).
+- As I said above, this multigrain bread recipe is a variation of my popular Bread Machine Multigrain Bread Recipe.
+You are taking the dough from the bread machine recipe and baking it in the oven (versus baking it in the bread machine).
+Oven baking provides a better loaf shape (no bread machine “block” shape), no bread machine mixing paddle “hole” and more baking options (e.g. addition of grain & egg wash on top or a butter basting).

 - What is multigrain cereal?
 This type of cereal is made from “milled” grains & seeds and includes things such as whole grain wheat, rye, oats, flaxseed, etc. It is usually made into a kind of hearty porridge.
 However, we are making it into a hearty bread!